-In these unprecedented times, there are lots of messages being circulated but the main one we want to express is that You Are Not Alone.
-You are vital now more than ever and you will face situations that were unexpected when you became a foster parent but you are resilient, strong and resourceful (that’s why you are a foster parent).
+In these unprecedented times of uncertainty, confusion and conflicting advice, the team here at FosterTalk wanted to tell you that You Are Not Alone.
+Foster carers are needed now more than ever and you will undoubtedly face situations that were totally unexpected when you became a foster parent, but you are resilient, strong and resourceful (that’s why you are a foster parent) and you will prevail.

 - During these uncertain times, we want to remind you that all of our helplines will be remaining open.
 We have ensured systems are in place in order for our services to continue running to best support you.
 These helplines will be open for our standard fostering-related concerns and queries, as well as those which have come about due to the coronavirus outbreak.

-- Our counseling, medical, legal and educational lines are also still running.
+- Our counselling, medical, legal and educational lines are also still running.
 During these times of high stress, we especially want to look out for and support our members!

 - We all need a little extra support at times.
-That’s why we offer around-the-clock confidential counseling helpline that is delivered by a team of clinically trained and qualified experts.
+That’s why we offer around-the-clock confidential counselling helpline that is delivered by a team of clinically trained and qualified experts.

 - We will be constantly supplying up-to-date government updates on social media and our website to keep you in the loop.